 * home, building & infrastructure repair & maintenance

 * natural medicines and alternative healing techniques

-Just a few generations ago, there was widespread knowledge of life skills.
+Just a few generations ago, there was widespread knowledge of basic life skills.
 These days it's all about specialization.
-Large numbers of Americans don't even cook with any regularity.
+Large numbers of Americans don't even know how to cook!

 Here's a little cautionary tale - about widespread crisis and how it can play itself out in different locales: